An Open Letter to the Architects of Illusion

 The timeline for those decisions

-The measurable outcome that would make this investment “worth it”
+The measurable outcome that would make this “worth it”

 The Self-Audit: Are You Becoming What You Hate?